MetaMask/metamask-docs/snaps/how-to/troubleshoot.md

 If you get an error during the `eval` step that says something like `variableName is not defined`, simply prepending `var variableName;` to your Snap bundle may solve the problem.
-(This actually happened so frequently with [Babel's](https://babeljs.io/) `regeneratorRuntime` that `mm-snap build` automatically handles that one.)
+(This actually happened so frequently with [Babel's](https://babeljs.io/) `regeneratorRuntime` that `yarn run mm-snap build` automatically handles that one.)

 :::caution
-Run `mm-snap manifest --fix` if you modified your Snap bundle after building.
+Run [`yarn run mm-snap manifest --fix`](../reference/cli/subcommands.md#m-manifest) if you modified your Snap bundle after building.
 Otherwise your manifest `shasum` value won't be correct, and attempting to install your Snap fails.
 :::